osxmidi/LinVst/README.md

 See LinVst3 https://github.com/osxmidi/LinVst3 for running vst3 plugins.

 Arch wine has changed to Wow64 versions which do not run 32 bit vst's.
-See the wine-tkg folder for possible 32 bit vst solutions.
+See the Wine-tkg folder for possible 32 bit vst solutions.

 ## Quick Start Guide (see the Detailed-Guide folder for more info)